maxpatiiuk/code-share/javascript/projects/finder/README.md

-# File/Dirrectory finder
+# File/Directory finder

-Searches for a file/directory with a given name in each parent directory untill the root directory.
+Searches for a file/directory with a given name in each parent directory until the root directory.

 The first argument should be the name of the file/directory to search for.
 If the name ends with `/`, then the search looks for folders with